krakend/krakend-documentation/faq.md

 ## I am having empty responses
 The main reasons for having responses are:

 - **Timeout** when connecting the backend.
-The KrakenD service will cut the connection and will return and empty response if the backend does not respond in the time you set through the `timeout` variable.
-This variable is usually written in magnitude of **milliseconds**.
+The KrakenD service will cut the connection and will return an empty response if the backend does not respond in the time you set through the `timeout` variable.
+This variable is usually written in a magnitude of **milliseconds**.
 - **Invalid JSON/XML**.
 When the backend received a malformed object as response and could not decode it.

 See the solutions below.

 ### Solution to cuts by timeout
 Whenever possible add caching layers in your backends, scale the infrastructure, etc. so that can answer requests in a decent time.
-Increasing the `timeout` variable is an option but but should be always **your last option**.
+Increasing the `timeout` variable is an option but should be always **your last option**.
 If your backends are not able to respond in a short time think that when you increment the timeout what you really do is to block connections waiting for the backend.
-The memory consumption will increase and the number of connections you can open are finite.
-In a gateway your focus should be freeing the connections as soon as possible.
+The memory consumption will increase and the number of connections you can open is finite.
+In a gateway, your focus should be freeing the connections as soon as possible.

 Values above `2000ms` are not recommended.

 ### Solution to invalid responses.
 Make sure your backend sources return valid Json/Xml/... data.
-Try any on-line service to check the validity and format of the returned content.
+Try any online service to check the validity and format of the returned content.
 If the response of your API is a collection, e.g: response comes inside brackets `[]`, then make sure to mark the option `Treat the response as a collection, not an object.` in the form.